Cath-L/saas-user-analysis/README.md

 Google BigQuery: For scalable data storage and analysis.
 SQL: For querying and analyzing the data in BigQuery.
 Google Site Portfolio
-Screenshots and a description of how this project is presented on my Google Site portfolio can be found [Your Google Site Portfolio Link Here].
+Screenshots and a description of how this project is presented on my Google Site portfolio can be found (https://sites.google.com/view/cathy-leung/home).
 The Google Site provides a visual overview of the project, including the business context, data schema, key findings from the BigQuery analysis, and links to the code repositories.

 Conclusion
 This project demonstrates my ability to generate realistic data using Python and perform comprehensive data analysis using SQL in Google BigQuery.
 The end-to-end workflow highlights the process of creating data and then extracting valuable insights for a SaaS platform.